lucee/lucee-docs/docs/03.reference/01.functions/filereadline/function.md

 - files
 ---

-Reads a line from an file.
+Reads the current line from an open file (see [[function-fileopen]]) and moves the current line pointer of the file to the next line.